bambielli/bambielli.github.io/_til/2016-12-27-app-use-app-all.md

 ---
-title:  "app.use and app.all"
+title:  "The Difference Betwen app.use and app.all in Express"
 date:   2016-12-27 11:13:00
 category: til
-tags: [express, node, javascript]
+tags: [express, node, javascript, app.use, app.all, backend, framework, routing]
 ---

 TIL the difference between `app.use` and `app.all` in the context of an express application.